 What is the ounce of gold price?

-The gold spot price is also the ounce of gold price.
-The spot price is the value of one troy ounce of gold.
+The spot price is the value of one troy ounce of gold on the over the counter market.
 However, understand that gold is not always sold by the ounce, although that is one of the most common methods.
 Gold can also be sold by the gram and by the kilo (kilo bars are generally thought of for banks, governments and financial institutions due to the significant cost here).
-So, by knowing the gold price by ounce, you know the baseline of what you’ll pay for one troy ounce of .999 fine gold from a dealer (plus that dealer’s markup for profit).
-By shopping around with different dealers, you’ll find different prices which reflect varying markup amounts.
+So, by knowing the gold price per ounce, you know the baseline of what you’ll typically pay for one troy ounce of .999 fine gold from a bullion dealer (plus that dealer’s and various gold mint markups for business costs).

 How does the gold bar price vary from the ounce of gold price?

 The gold bar price will vary depending on the amount of gold in the bar.
-If the bar contains one ounce of gold, the price will be the same as the ounce of gold price for coins or other similar items.
-However, if the bar contains more or less gold, the price will vary.
-For instance, a one gram gold bar will not cost the same as an ounce of gold.
-Make sure to know the exact amount of gold contained in any bar or coin before purchasing to ensure that you’re paying a fair price.
+If the bar contains one ounce of gold, the price will typically be slightly less per ounce than the gold price for government guaranteed and minted gold bullion coins or other similar gold bullion collectible items.
+However, if the gold bar contains more or less gold, the price will vary mostly depending on overall weight.
+For instance, a one gram gold bar will not cost the same as an ounce gold bullion bar or a one kilo gold bar.

 What currency are gold prices per ounce offered in?